cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 After replicating the steps in the video, an inheritance relationship is established.
-The UML diagram below illustrates this new relationship (note the different arrow head types and number of items in the child class):
+The UML diagram below illustrates this new relationship (note the different arrow head types and compare the size of the `Employee` class in this diagram with the diagram above):

 ![Updated Starter Code](res/Inheritance2.png)